 Competition after all

 Videotron’s move also somewhat vindicates Industry Minister James Moore, whose plans to stoke increased competition seemed to derail last year after the auction failed to attract any foreign investors.
 Despite high-profile reports of American carriers Verizon and AT&T possibly crossing the border, when the dust settled only 15 domestic carriers and investors had stepped forward.
-By the time bidding kicked off Jan.14th, a full third of them, including the current fourth-largest wireless provider, Wind Mobile, had dropped out.
+By the time bidding kicked off January 14th, a full third of them, including the current #4 wireless provider, Wind Mobile, had dropped out.

 “We are a number of years behind the U.S. in making certain spectrum bands available,” he said.
 “We're looking forward to Industry Canada harvesting unused spectrum from companies that have not deployed services, enabling others to provide choice to consumers in underserved regions of the country.”